TYPO3-extensions/sphinx/Documentation/UsersManual/AdvancedCrossLinks/Index.rst

 	instead.

 The problem with Doxygen is that it generates cryptic file names which are hard to link to manually.
-Fortunately we found a way to prepare an index file ``objects.inv`` by parsing the XML output of an API documentation.
+Fortunately we found a way to prepare an index file :file:`objects.inv` by parsing the XML output of an API documentation.

 You need both the HTML and the XML versions of the documentation.
 Getting XML output is just a matter of adding::

 	GENERATE_XML   =   YES

 to your Doxygen configuration file.
 Then generate the API documentation as usual.
-You should end up with a ``html`` and a ``xml`` output directories (with default settings).
+You should end up with a :file:`html` and a :file:`xml` output directories (with default settings).

 Then run following script: